norbertkiszka/orangerigol/README.md

 Naturally, If You have some important data on target disk before flashing, make a backup, because flashing will overwrite it.

 Finally You can remove card from a card reader (or unplug disk) and put it into target device.
-Now You can use at it is or do You own changes if You like.

 ## Features

 - Choice of installing base system (server) or a user friendly desktop (graphical interface) with a bunch of a desktop software (browser, video player, document viewers, etc).
 - When interrupted by user or due to error, it will ask to continue or to delete rootfs and start from the beginning.
 - Preinstalled desktop setup with Mate enviroment (supported and popular fork of a Gnome 2) - ready to use from first start.
 - Possibility to flash SD card, disk or USB pendrive directly from a menu in this script.
-After flashing, it will resize fs to fullfil whole SD card.
+After flashing, it will resize fs to fullfil whole disk size.

 ## Videos and screenshots